Prince Harry Speaks On ‘Addictive’ Social Media During Visit To YMCA In London

 Can social media take a toll on mental health?
 Prince Harry thinks so.
-The Duke of Sussex visited the YMCA in South Ealing, London on Wednesday, where he took a peek at some of the organization’s services and heard from staff members working to provide a safe space for young people to talk about their mental health.
-Harry also joined a roundtable discussion with representatives from several mental health organizations, in which he opened up about some of mental health challenges facing youth today, according to Town & Country.
+The Duke of Sussex visited the YMCA in South Ealing, London, on Wednesday, where he took a peek at some of the organization’s services and heard from staff members working to provide a safe space for young people to talk about their mental health.
+Harry also joined a roundtable discussion with representatives from several mental health organizations, in which he opened up about some of the mental health challenges facing youth today, according to Town & Country.

 “There is too much negativity surrounding mental health, and no wonder it’s so hard for young people to actually talk about it,” the father-to-be said, noting that successes in the mental health field should be celebrated more.